breakintoprogram/agon-projects/README.md

 - `C`:
 	- `Hello World`: A simple example of a C executable (24-bit 280)

-The C code is currently a work-in-progress.
-It currently passes to main the values:
+The C code passes the following values to main

-- `argc`: 1
+- `argc`: Number of arguments
-- `argv`: A pointer to a zero-terminated string

-Plan is to make this C-compliant, where argv is an array of pointers to parameters, with argc containing the argument count.
+- `argv`: An array of pointers to the arguments, the first argument being the executable's name

 ### The MOS executable format